Most Effective Products

 Before you can proceed with a treatment program, you need to be certain that the weed you are dealing with is doveweed.
 Misidentification can lead to using the wrong treatment methods, costing you time and money.
 Here is a description of what doveweed looks like so you can easily identify it:

-• Doveweed plants can be confused with St. Augustinegrass and centipedegrass due to its grassy apperance and similar leaf width.
-To differentiate between them, doveweed grass leaves are thick and can be up to 4 inches long with soft hairs on the sheaths and a rubbery texture.
-This weed will also produce distinctive purple or blue flowers, each with three small petals during the summer.
+• Doveweed plants can be confused with St. Augustinegrass and centipedegrass due to their grassy appearance and similar leaf width.
+To differentiate between them, doveweed grass leaves are thick and can be up to 4 inches long with soft hairs on the sheaths, rubbery texture, and parallel veins.
+This weed will also produce small white or lavender-colored flowers during the summer, each with three small petals.

-• This weed grows low to the ground in small mats and takes advantage of any gaps in turf with its creeping stems, also called stolons that will branch horizontally.
+• This prostrate weed grows low to the ground in small mats and takes advantage of any gaps in turf with its creeping stems, also called stolons, that will branch horizontally.

-• After flowering, smooth appearing capsule shaped seeds will appear.
-They will appear green or gray in coloration and measure 3/16 inch in diameter.
+• After flowering, smooth-appearing capsule-shaped seeds will appear.
+They will be green or gray in color and measure 3/16 inches in diameter.

-• Doveweed is known to give off a harsh unpleasant smell when they have been trampled or crushed.
+• Doveweed gives off a harsh, unpleasant smell when trampled or crushed.

-Use the image and description above to help you in properly identifying doveweed.
-If you are not entirely sure, contact us and we will assist you with correct identification.
+Use the image and description above to help you properly identify doveweed.
+If you are not entirely sure, contact us, and we will assist you with correct identification.

 Inspection